In this post I’m going to show you how to drive more traffic to your website.

 Bonus Strategy #1: Post On Social Media at Strategic Times

-So CoSchedule recently analyzed the best times to post on social media networks (including Facebook, Instagram, Google+ and more).
+So CoSchedule analyzed the best times to post on social media networks (including Facebook, Instagram, Google+ and more).

 Here’s what they found: